jason-carter/GnuCash2Qif/README.md

  - ~~Extract and~~ Output transaction functionality
  - Output to a file (currently outputs to System Out)
  - Add warnings/errors to the output (pass back to gui layer via event)
- - Add the CLI Options project properly (then can improve this Readme.md with better usage instructions
+ - ~~Add the CLI Options project properly~~
+ - Improve this Readme.md with better usage instructions
  - Add a mapping function for categories?
 Not sure about this
  - Consider a WPF UI (now that MS are supporting it going forward)
  - Add Unity / DI and Unit Tests (would normally have done this first if it wasn't experimental)

 ## Longer-term Possibilities
 These ideas interest me so I might explore them later once this project is mature enough.